Why?

 End-user

-Purchase standard sensors, actuators, networking equipment or applications from any vendor or choose to have your local Systems Integrator make a solution, that you can expand as you go.
+Purchase standard sensors, actuators, networking equipment or applications from any vendor or choose to have your local Systems Integrator create a solution, that you can expand as you go.

 Systems Integrator